How does Germany ban foreign far-right extremists? – DW – 01/31/2024

 The Left Party's Martina Renner, who favors a ban, was undeterred by Sellner's defiance this week.
 "The fact that he was nevertheless able to enter the country yesterday does not speak against such an examination, as this could result in a longer-term entry ban if the outcome is positive," she told DW by email.
 "We must not leave any legal remedies unchecked and unused that make it more difficult for neo-Nazis and fascists to engage in political activity."

-The EU's Freedom of Movement Act allows member states to deny people entry for "public order or security."
-However, it adds, "There must be a real and sufficiently serious threat to the public order, affecting the basic interests of society."
+The EU's Freedom of Movement Act allows member states to deny people entry on the grounds of "public order or security."
+But, the law adds, "There must be a real and sufficiently serious threat to the public order, affecting the basic interests of society."

 Renner believes that Sellner represents such a threat: "Participation in meetings on the territory of the Federal Republic of Germany to plan and implement millions of deportations of people from Germany violates these fundamental interests in a fundamental way," she said.

 But Stefan Martini, senior researcher in public law at Kiel University, is skeptical whether there are enough grounds to ban Sellner from the country.
 "It would depend on how concrete these remigration plans are thought to have been," he said.
 "Would this count as a call for subversion in Germany?
-If so, then a ban could be justified, but if they are thought to be just abstract scenarios that he described, then the entry of Mr Sellner probably wouldn't be seen sufficiently dangerous."
+If so, then a ban could be justified, but if he is thought to have just described some abstract scenarios, then the entry of Mr Sellner probably wouldn't be seen as sufficiently dangerous."

 Suspending freedom of movement in the EU

 Other countries have considered Sellner a threat in the past.
-The United States and the United Kingdom have both denied Sellner entry in 2018 and 2019, respectively, after they learned that he had had direct contact with Brenton Tarrant, the Australian terrorist who murdered 51 Muslims in a mosque in Christchurch, New Zealand, in March 2019.
+The United Kingdom and the United States both denied Sellner entry in the past few years.
+In the US' case, this happened after it emerged that he had had direct contact with Brenton Tarrant, the Australian terrorist who murdered 51 Muslims in a mosque in Christchurch, New Zealand, in March 2019.
 Sellner's organization, the Identitarians, had also received a donation from Tarrant.

 But the EU has more stringent criteria — especially for EU citizens like Sellner, who enjoys freedom of movement rights.
 "Simply because of the European regulations, Germany is much stricter," said Martini.
 "The individual must get a hearing, the reasons why a ban is imposed must be made clear – the legal restrictions on such a decision are much more stringent in Germany than in other countries."